engrit-illinois/LabCheckProvision-LabOu/README.md

 When specifying the `-Provision` parameter:
 1. A `RemoteEnabled` OU is created under the given parent lab OU.
 2. A `LocalLoginDisabled` OU is created under the new `RemoteEnabled` OU.
-3. A GPO named `ENGR EWS <lab name> RDU` is linked to the `RemoteEnabled` OU if such a GPO exists.
-The GPO must be created manually.
+3. The GPO named `ENGR EWS <lab-name> RDU` is linked to the `RemoteEnabled` OU if such a GPO exists.
+The GPO must be manually created beforehand. `<lab-name>` must exactly mirror the name of the given parent OU.
-4. A GPO named `ENGR EWS Restrict local login to admins` is linked to the `LocalLoginDisabled` OU.
+4. The existing GPO named `ENGR EWS Restrict local login to admins` is linked to the `LocalLoginDisabled` OU.

+Example:
-Example: `LabCheckProvision-LabOU -Provision "OU=ECEB9999,OU=EWS,OU=Instructional,OU=Desktops,OU=Engineering,OU=Urbana,DC=ad,DC=uillinois,DC=edu"`.
+`LabCheckProvision-LabOU -Provision "OU=ECEB-9999,OU=EWS,OU=Instructional,OU=Desktops,OU=Engineering,OU=Urbana,DC=ad,DC=uillinois,DC=edu"`

 ### -Covidize
 Optional switch.
 "Covidizes" the given parent lab OU.
 The given parent lab OU must be provisioned first.

 When specifying the `-Covidize` parameter:
 1. The following GPOs are linked to the given parent lab OU:
     - `ENGR EWS COVID Local-Only Desktop-Lockscreen Background`
     - `ENGR EWS COVID Local-Only Login Message`
 2. The following GPOs are linked to the RemoteEnabled OU:
     - `ENGR EWS General Lab Desktop-Lockscreen Background`
     - `ENGR EWS COVID Remote-Enabled (i.e. no) Login Message`
 3. The following GPOs are linked to the LocalLoginDisabled OU:
     - `ENGR EWS COVID Remote-Only Desktop-Lockscreen Background`
     - `ENGR EWS COVID Remote-Only Login Message`

+Example:
-Example: `LabCheckProvision-LabOU -Covidize "OU=ECEB9999,OU=EWS,OU=Instructional,OU=Desktops,OU=Engineering,OU=Urbana,DC=ad,DC=uillinois,DC=edu"`.
+`LabCheckProvision-LabOU -Covidize "OU=ECEB-9999,OU=EWS,OU=Instructional,OU=Desktops,OU=Engineering,OU=Urbana,DC=ad,DC=uillinois,DC=edu"`

 ### -Uncovidize
 Optional switch.
 "Uncovidizes" the given parent lab OU.
 The given parent lab OU must be provisioned first.

 When specifying the `-Uncovidize` parameter:
 1. All of the GPOs noted above under the `-Covidize` parameter are unlinked from their respective OUs.

+Example:
-Example: `LabCheckProvision-LabOU -Uncovidize "OU=ECEB9999,OU=EWS,OU=Instructional,OU=Desktops,OU=Engineering,OU=Urbana,DC=ad,DC=uillinois,DC=edu"`.
+`LabCheckProvision-LabOU -Uncovidize "OU=ECEB-9999,OU=EWS,OU=Instructional,OU=Desktops,OU=Engineering,OU=Urbana,DC=ad,DC=uillinois,DC=edu"`

 ### -Deprovision
 Optional switch.
 Deprovisions the given parent lab OU for both remote access and "covidization".
 The given parent lab OU must be provisioned, and all AD objects (computer, users, groups, OUs, etc.) must be moved out of the `RemoteEnabled` and `LocalLoginDisabled` sub-OUs first.

 When specifying the `-Deprovision` parameter: